-THE PROCEDURE
+2.1.
+The procedure

-The procedure for evaluation of the seismic vulnerability of standardized structural types and components is briefly reported; it is based on the following steps:
+In the present section the procedure for the evaluation of the seismic risk of standardised structural types and components is briefly reported.
+For the sake of clarity, schematic description of the steps of the process is given in autonomous subsections.

-1. Preliminary definition of the capacity formulation for each failure mode taken into consideration.
-Capacity functions are probabilistically treated to get their Cumulative Distribution Function (CDF);

-2. Selection and probabilistic characterisation of random parameters to be considered in the Design of Experiments;

-3. Incremental time-history analyses performed according to the experimental design (Franchin et al. 2003).

-4. Combination of the random capacity with the random demand function to get the fragility curve for each configuration of DoE.

-5. Fitting of the fragility parameters (median and dispersion) by a polynomial in the space of the parameters of epistemic uncertainty nature; to obtain a fragility surface.
+Vulnerability assessment is based on the following steps: (1) Preliminary definition of the capacity formulation for each failure mode taken into consideration.
+Capacity functions are probabilistically treated to get their Cumulative Distribution Function (CDF) (i.e. by Monte Carlo simulation); (2) Selection and probabilistic characterisation of random parameters to be considered in the Design of Experiments.
+(3) Incremental time-history analyses performed according to the experimental design [Franchin et al., 2003].
+(4) Combination of the random capacity with the random demand function to get the fragility curve for each configuration in DoE.
+(5) Finally the fragility parameters (i.e. median and dispersion) are fitted by a polynomial in the space of the parameters of epistemic uncertainty nature; in this way a fragility surface is obtained.

+Fig. 1.
+Experimental design.

+2.1.1.
+Step 1: Design of experiments

-The variation range of random structural parameters affecting the demand (vector \overline{X}) is defined according to the available information and specific data.
-For example, the percentage of the population considered in the study and the location of the region of interest of the fitted approximated function or the variation in the structural type of interest may be assumed to input distributions of \overline{X} variables.
-An orthogonal 2k experimental plan with in addition $\mu \pm 3\sigma$ points has been designed.
-Each point corresponds to a particular structural configuration defining a particular structure.
-It is intended to associate a fragility curve plan to the DoE of Fig. (1); then parameters of fragility may be used to obtain their approximation as function of \overline{X} vector by Response Surface.
+The variation range of random structural parameters affecting the demand (vector X) is defined according to available information and specific data.
+For example, the percentage of the population considered in the study and the location of the region of interest of the fitted approximated function or the variation in the structural type of interest, may be assumed to input distributions of $\bar{X}$ variables.
+In the present application, an orthogonal 2k experimental plan with in addition $\mu \pm 3\sigma$ points has been designed.
+Each point corresponds to a particular structural configuration defining a particular structure shown in Fig. 1.

-Optimisation of RS and plan of experiments are not herein discussed for sake of brevity, since the attention is mainly focussed on the development of the procedure and on its ability to give effective answers suitable for
+Optimisation of RS and plan of experiments are not herein discussed for sake of brevity, since the attention is mainly focussed on the development of the procedure and on its ability to give effective answers suitable for QpsRA purposes.

-QpsRA purposes.